A Day In Pink City, Jaipur

 The ‘Pink City’

 I reached Jaipur city in a hush at dawn and felt that rusty smell instantly.
 The sky was pink and proving to be the absolute beauty of the early morning.
 Heading towards my hostel and hoping for the owner to be awake was a mistake and clearly a dumb idea.
 And my thoughts came into reality after reaching there.
 Well, no one to be blamed because the perfect entry timing has been mentioned already and I was early, way too early.
-When I looked around from inside of tuk-tuk(auto-rickshaw) the city seems to be sleeping beauty till I found the mountains.
+When I looked around from inside of tuk-tuk(auto-rickshaw) the city seems to be sleeping beauty until I found the mountains.
 The time when you will realize the warmth of a different city, a sense of being in between the royalty.
 My mind stopped working, suddenly.
 I felt that utter pain, and punching in my stomach.

 Was it the morning call, oh well it could be because of everything I ate the other night.
 What is this pain!
 Did I get into my hostel?
 Let’s rewind.